+(The University reserves the right to cancel scheduled courses due to low enrollment.
+All courses are subject to the availability of resources.)

+AGRICULTURE (AG)

+AG/PA401G COMMUNITY PLANNING (3)

+Fall/Odd Years

-(The University reserves the right to cancel scheduled courses due to low enrollment) AGRICULTURE (AG) ------AG/PA401G COMMUNITY PLANNING (3) Fall/Odd Years This course is an introduction to community planning; relationships of physical form to environment, function, aesthetic principles, cultural values, planning as a synthesis of a frame of reference based on economics, political, social, cultural, physical, and administrative factors.
-Prerequisite: SO101.
-ANTHROPOLOGY (AN) ------AN/SO405G COMMUNITY DEVELOPMENT (3) Spring/Odd Years This course covers applied sociology and anthropology, emphasizing social processes and programs of planned change on the community level in parts of the world currently undergoing technical development.
+This course is an introduction to community planning; relationships of physical form to environment, function, aesthetic principles, cultural values, planning as a synthesis of a frame of reference based on economics, political, social, cultural, physical, and administrative factors.
+Prerequisite: S0101.

+ANTHROPOLOGY (AN) ------

+AN/SO405G COMMUNITY DEVELOPMENT (3) Spring/Odd Years This course covers applied sociology and anthropology, emphasizing social processes and programs of planned change on the community level in parts of the world currently undergoing technical development.
 Prerequisite: AN101 or Consent of instructor.

+ART (AR) ------

-ART (AR) ------AR504 GRADUATE CERAMICS (3) Fall/Spring Advanced ceramics course for graduate students.
-Individual studio work and critiques will be employed in the study of glazing, firing, and shaping techniques.
-Prerequisite: Graduate standing in Art or consent of instructor.
-AR505 GRADUATE CERAMICS (3) Fall/Spring Continuation of AR504.
-Prerequisite: AR504 or consent of instructor.
-AR508 GRADUATE SCULPTURE (3) Fall/Spring Advanced sculpture course for graduate students.
-Individual studio work and individual critiques will be employed.
-Prerequisite: Graduate standing in Art or consent of instructor.
-AR509 GRADUATE SCULPTURE (3) Fall/Spring Continuation of AR508.
-Prerequisite: AR508 or consent of instructor.
-GRADUATE PAINTING V (3) AR550 Fall/Spring Advanced painting course for graduate students.
-Individual studio work and individual critiques will be employed.
-Prerequisite: Consent of instructor.
-AR551 GRADUATE PAINTING VI (3) Fall/Spring Continuation of AR550.
-Prerequisite: AR550 or consent of instructor.
-AR552 GRADUATE PAINTING VII (3) Fall/Spring Continuation of AR551.
-Prerequisite: AR551 or consent of instructor.
-AR554 PRINTMAKING I (3) Fall/Spring Advanced printmaking for graduate students.
-Individual studio work and critiques will be employed in exploration of silkscreen and woodcut methods.
-Prerequisite: Graduate standing in Art or consent of instructor AR555 PRINTMAKING II (3) Fall/Spring Advanced printmaking for graduate students.
-Individual studio work and critiques will be employed in exploration of intaglio and lithography.
-Prerequisite: Graduate standing in Art or consent of instructor.
+AR504 GRADUATE CERAMICS (3) Fall/Sprin Advanced ceramics course for graduate students.
+Individual studio work and critiques will b employed in the study of glazing, firing, and shaping techniques.
+Prerequisite: Graduate standing i Art or consent of instructor.
+AR505 GRADUATE CERAMICS (3)Fall/SprinContinuation of AR504.
+Prerequisite: AR504 or consent of instructor.Fall/Sprin AR508 GRADUATE SCULPTURE (3) Fall/Sprin Advanced sculpture course for graduate students.
+Individual studio work and individual critiques wi be employed.
+Prerequisite: Graduate standing in Art or consent of instructor .
+AR509 GRADUATE SCULPTURE (3)Fall/SprinContinuation of AR508.
+Prerequisite: AR508 or consent of instructor.Fall/Sprin AR550 GRADUATE PAINTING V (3) Fall/Sprin Advanced painting course for graduate students.
+Individual studio work and individual critiques with be employed.
+Prerequisite: Consent of instructor .
+AR551 GRADUATE PAINTING VI (3)Fall/SprinContinuation of AR550.
+Prerequisite: AR550 or consent of instructor.Fall/Sprin AR552 GRADUATE PAINTING VII (3)Fall/SprinContinuation of AR551.
+Prerequisite: AR551 or consent of instructor.Fall/Sprin AR554 PRINTMAKING I (3) Fall/Sprin Advanced printmaking for graduate students.
+Individual studio work and critiques will be employe in exploration of silkscreen and woodcut methods.
+Prerequisite: Graduate standing in Art or conser of instructor